Skip to content

 Can You Bring a Scooter on a Bus?

-For individuals without personal transportation options, bus transportation is often the go-to option for getting around town or between cities.
-People who use scooters to either get to their destination or help in mobility may wonder if they can bring their scooter along with them on the bus.
+Bus transportation is often the go-to option for individuals without personal transportation to get around town or between cities.
+People who use scooters to reach their destination or help with mobility may wonder if they can bring them on the bus.
 The answer, of course, depends on several factors that impact the safety and comfortability of everyone onboard.

-Whether or not you can bring a scooter on board mainly depends on the policies of the transit agency operating the bus.
-In general, many transit agencies permit specific types of scooters to be brought onboard as carry-ons, while others may require that they are stored safely in designated areas or secured using straps.
-This information will typically be made available via the agency’s website or by phone.
+Whether or not you can bring a scooter on board depends mainly on the policies of the transit agency operating the bus.
+In general, many transit agencies permit specific types of scooters to be brought onboard as carry-ons.
+In contrast, others may require that they be stored safely in designated areas or secured using straps.
+This information will typically be available via the agency’s website or phone.

-• In a survey conducted in San Francisco in 2020, it was found that over 30% of scooter users relied on public transit for part of their journey, demonstrating the intersection of micromobility with traditional forms of transit.
+• In a 2020 survey conducted in San Francisco, over 30% of scooter users relied on public transit for part of their journey, demonstrating the intersection of micro-mobility with traditional forms of transit.

-• According to a study conducted by the Metropolitan Transportation Authority (MTA) in New York, subway ridership declined by approximately 8% between 2014 and 2019 while e-scooter ridership increased significantly during the same period.
+• According to a study by the Metropolitan Transportation Authority (MTA) in New York, subway ridership declined by approximately 8% between 2014 and 2019, while e-scooter ridership increased significantly during the same period.

-• A study published in the Journal of Urban Planning and Development in 2023 found that cities permitting scooters access to buses saw a 12% increase in overall public transit use when compared to those that did not permit scooters entry.
+• A study published in the Journal of Urban Planning and Development in 2023 found that cities permitting access to buses saw a 12% increase in overall public transit use compared to those that did not permit scooter entry.

 What Types of Scooters are Allowed on Buses?

-Transit agencies have different sets of rules about which types of scooters are allowed on buses based on considerations such as weight and dimensions.
+Transit agencies have different rules about which types of scooters are allowed on buses based on weight and dimensions.
 Generally, three categories define scooters: manual kick-scooters, electric scooters (e-scooters), and mopeds.
 Riders must check with their respective transit agencies to learn what constitutes an acceptable form factor for their electric scooter.

-Think of it like traveling with luggage; you need to know what kind you have and how much is permitted before planning your journey
+Think of it as traveling with luggage; before planning your journey, you need to know what kind of luggage you have and how much is permitted.

 Some transit agencies limit bus travel to folded scooters only so that they can be carried onto buses as carry-on items.
-Onboard space is limited, so it’s important that other passengers’ safety isn’t affected by your luggage items.
+Onboard space is limited, so your luggage items mustn’t affect other passengers’ safety.
 As such, some locations have banned certain kinds of e-scooters due to battery-related safety concerns.

 Analysis of Electric Scooters on Buses

-As electric scooters become more prevalent, an increasing number of riders are turning to public transport for their daily commutes.
-However, the adoption of such personal transportation devices onto buses has not come without its complications.
-Many factors come into play when deciding whether to allow the scooters on board – including safety concerns, passenger comfort, and accessibility challenges.
+As electric scooters become more prevalent, riders turn to public transport for daily commutes.
+However, adopting such personal transportation devices onto buses has not been without complications.
+Many factors come into play when deciding whether to allow the scooters on board, including safety concerns, passenger comfort, and accessibility challenges.

 For example, one potential concern is how easily a scooter could obstruct aisles or emergency exits in case of an evacuation.
 Similarly, small folding mobility devices can, depending on their size, create tripping hazards on crowded buses.
-Therefore transit agencies adopt policies that take this into account such as folded dimensions and weight restrictions.
+Therefore, transit agencies adopt policies that consider this, such as folded dimensions and weight restrictions.

 Moreover, some transit agencies restrict certain types of battery charging for larger electronic devices such as scooters due to the risk of explosion or fire.

-• The adoption of electric scooters onto public transport has presented challenges for transit agencies.
+• Adopting electric scooters onto public transport has presented challenges for transit agencies.
 Safety concerns, passenger comfort, and accessibility challenges all influence whether scooters should be allowed on board.
 Factors such as obstructing aisles or emergency exits, creating tripping hazards, and the risk of explosion or fire from battery charging need to be considered when developing policies for scooter integration.

 See Related: Can You Bring a Scooter on a Bus?
 Transportation Guidelines and Rules Explained